 Holiday inspiration currently loading...

 You start your journey by ferry from the port of Oban to Mull, with glorious views in all directions as you cross to Craignure.
-Your hotel is in the main island village, around 30 minutes’ drive.
+Your first accommodation is by Tobermory, the main island village, a short drive away.

 A paradise for lovers of Scotland’s natural heritage, Mull is an island gem with an enviable diversity of wildlife thriving everywhere from dense woodland glens to the grassy slopes of Ben More.
 Its many miles of coastline boast fantastic sandy beaches – particularly at Calgary and Ardalanish – whilst off-shore is one of Europe’s prime habitats for whales and dolphins.
-You can also take a boat to visit the famous – and inspirational for Mendelsson – Fingal’s cave on Staffa.
 Meanwhile, lively Tobermory has a bustling vitality and is a great place.
 Brightly painted houses provide a colourful backdrop to the picture-postcard harbour and the ‘craic’ in waterfront bars rivals anything on the mainland.

 A scenic drive from one side of Mull to the other will take you to the tiny ferry port of Fionnphort, in the south-west where you will leave your car behind and catch the next ferry to this very special island.